 Step 1: Start, Test Xampp Server and Create Site Folder

 The first step when installing WordPress is to start your Xampp server, ensure you start Apache and MySQL.
-Click on the start button to start running Apache server and MySQL database.
+Click on the start button to start running the Apache server and MySQL database.

-After starting the server we need to check from the browser if everything is running on well.
+After starting the server we need to check from the browser if everything is running well.
 To check we should type on the browser localhost or 127.0.0.1.
 If the server is up and running well you should see the following screen:

 We will name our site Demo so we need to create the folder inside htdocs and name it ‘Demo’ then check on the browser to see if the folder is visible.